-- stricture, where a part of the gut narrows, causing build up of scar tissue, and partial or complete blockage of the intestine
+- stricture, where a part of the gut narrows, causing a buildup of scar tissue and partial or complete blockage of the intestine

-- perforation, when a small hole develops in the wall of the gut, from which contents can leak, cause infections or abscesses
+- perforation, which is when a small hole develops in the wall of the gut, from which contents can leak or cause infections or abscesses

 - fistulas, when a channel forms between two parts of the gut

-- slightly higher risk of developing bowel cancer.
+- a slightly higher risk of developing bowel cancer

 Typically, Crohn’s disease is not life threatening but can cause complications that may be fatal.
 Some of these complications include colorectal cancer and severe infections.